contentful/slash-developers/docs/tools/applications.md

 ## Third party tools

-Apart from official tools/libraries, there are others developed by our community, which you can find at [awesome-contentful](https://github.com/contentful-labs/awesome-contentful).
+Apart from official tools and libraries, there are others developed by our community, which you can find at [awesome-contentful](https://github.com/contentful-labs/awesome-contentful).
 These include languages and platforms such as Python and .NET.